HyoKong/DreamDrone/README.md

 ## ToDo

 - [ ] To add LCM to the pipeline for faster generating speed.
-- [ ] To add temporal filter to enhance the smoothness of the generated videos.
+- [ ] To add temporal filter for enhancing the smoothness of the generated videos.

 ## News